rwth-acis/openidconnect-signin/README.md

 openidconnect-signin
 ================

-<openidconnect-signin> is a custom HTML5 element that makes it really easy to login to an OpenID Connect provider.
-It
+**<openidconnect-signin>** is a custom HTML5 element, based on lit-element, that makes it really easy to login to our OpenID Connect provider Keycloak.
+It displays a button that is optimized for single-page applications.
-displays a button that is optimized for single-page applications.
-It works with a popup instead of redirects, so the context of your Web application in the user's browser remains the same.

-The element is based on lit-element.
+The button performs the login of a user, and stores the OIDC access token and the user information in the session storage.
+Additionally, it dispatches the event `signed-in`.
+When logging out, the button clears the session storage and triggers the event `signed-out`.

 ### Example